Chevrolet Camaro: Third generation (1982–1992)

 The third-generation Camaro was produced from 1981 (for the 1982 model year) until 1992.
 These were the first Camaros to offer modern fuel injection, Turbo-Hydramatic 700R4 four-speed automatic transmissions, five-speed manual transmissions, 14-, 15- or 16-inch road wheels, a standard OHV 4-cylinder engine, and hatchback bodies.
 The cars were nearly 500 lb lighter than the second-generation model.
 The IROC-Z was introduced in 1985 and continued through 1990.

 National Highway Traffic Safety Administration (NHTSA) Regulations required a CHMSL (Center High Mounted Stop Lamp) starting with the 1986 model year.
 For 1986, the new brake light was located on the exterior of the upper center area of the back hatch glass.
 Additionally, the 2.5 L Iron Duke pushrod 4-cylinder engine was dropped, and all base models now came with the 2.8 L V6 (OHV).
 For 1987 and later, the CHMSL was either mounted inside the upper hatch glass or integrated into a rear spoiler (if equipped).
 In 1985, the 305 CID small block V8 was available with indirect injection called "tuned port injection" (TPI).
-In 1987 the L98 350 CID V8 engine became a regular option on the IROC-Z, paired with an automatic transmission only.
-The convertible body style returned in 1987 after being last produced in 1969, and all models came with a special "20th Anniversary Commemorative Edition" leather map pocket.
-The 1992 models offered a "25th Anniversary Heritage Package" that included stripes and a unique spoiler plaque.
-Beginning in 1988, the 1LE performance package was introduced, optional on street models, and for showroom stock racing in the U.S. and Canada.
-The B4C, or "police" package, was made available beginning in 1991.
+In 1987, the L98 350 CID V8 engine became a regular option on the IROC-Z, paired with an automatic transmission only.
+The convertible body style returned in 1987 after being last produced in 1969, and all models came with a unique "20th Anniversary Commemorative Edition" leather map pocket.
+The 1992 models offered a "25th Anniversary Heritage Package" with stripes and a unique spoiler plaque.
+In 1988, the 1LE performance package was introduced, optional on street models and for showroom stock racing in the U.S. and Canada.
+The B4C, or "police" package, was made available in 1991.
 This created a Z28 in more subtle RS styling.

 Fourth generation (1993–2002)

 The fourth-generation Camaro debuted in 1993 on an updated F-body platform.
-It retained the same characteristics since its introduction in 1967: a coupé body style with 2+2 seating (with an optional T-top roof) or convertible (reintroduced in 1994), rear-wheel drive, pushrod 6-cylinder and V8 engines.
+It retained the same characteristics since its introduction in 1967: a coupé body style with 2+2 seating (with an optional T-top roof) or convertible (reintroduced in 1994), rear-wheel drive, pushrod 6-cylinder, and V8 engines.
 The standard engine from 1993 through 1995 was a 3.4 L V6, then a 3.8 L V6 was introduced in 1995.
 A 350 MPFI (LT1) Small Block V-8 engine, which was introduced in the Corvette in 1992, was standard in the Z28.
-Optional equipment included all-speed traction control and a new six-speed T-56 manual transmission; the 4L60E 4-speed automatic transmission was standard on the Z28, yet optional on the V6 models which came with a 5-speed manual as standard.
+Optional equipment included all-speed traction control and a new six-speed T-56 manual transmission; the 4L60E 4-speed automatic transmission was standard on the Z28.
+The automatic transmission was optional on the V6 models, which came with a 5-speed manual.
 Anti-lock brakes were standard equipment on all Camaros.